 Ask your doctor for help.
 It’s common for people to have nausea or vomiting when they start taking opioids.
 Some stop taking their medicine rather than have the nausea.
 Talk to your doctor before making that decision.
-He or she may recommend an over-the-counter product or prescribe a drug along with the opioids that helps to fight nausea.
+They may recommend an over-the-counter product or prescribe a drug along with the opioids that helps to fight nausea.

 Take it easy.
 If you’re very active after taking opioids, it may make your nausea worse.
 Some people find that lying down for an hour or so after taking the medicine can help them feel better.

 Not everyone gets constipated from opioids, and if it happens, it’s different for everyone.
 Regardless, there are steps you can take.